simulanics/XojoScript/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-**This is currently a basic working proof-of-concept to be expanded upon.
+**This is currently a working proof-of-concept to be expanded upon.
 ---

 Happy coding! 😄